webex/webex-windows-sdk/README.md

         }
     });

-    // Post a message to a room by roomId. webex?.Messages.PostToRoom(roomId, text, mentions, files, r =>
+    // Post a message to a space by spaceId. webex?.Messages.PostToSpace(spaceId, text, mentions, files, r =>
     {
         if (r.IsSuccess)
         {